 9. Parking availability

 Thanks to RFID readers, it is possible to provide unattended access to the parking lot not only for regular employees, but thanks to the application of an appropriate system it can also work for invited guests - when the vehicle appears near the entrance, the gate will be opened automatically based on information from antennas or cameras.
 Moreover, having information about the total number of parking spaces and monitoring the number of entries and exits, the information about the number of currently available spaces can be very easily accessible for users.
-Thanks to that, before entering, they will know whether they have a chance to find a place for themselves or whether the parking lot is fully occupied.
+Thanks to RFID technology for vehicle automation, before entering, they will know whether they have a chance to find a place for themselves or whether the parking lot is fully occupied.
 What is more, if we integrate the sensors (like underground induction loops or photocells) detecting the vehicles, it is possible to install the light signals informing drivers which spots are empty.

 10. Issuing of resources